mrl5/mrl5.github.io/content/post/central-logs-postgres.md

 With Neon you wont be able to use `pg_cron` extension ([as per their documentation](https://neon.tech/docs/extensions/pg-extensions#extension-support-notes)).
-`pg_cron` comes handy with log retention but you don't need it if you're ok with doing this chore manually (more about log retention a bit later).
+`pg_cron` comes handy with log retention (more about log retention a bit later).
+However you don't need it if you're ok with doing this chores manually or running it outside of database.
+What's worth noting though, you get unique features like scaling to zero, autoscaling or instant branching.

 Tembo seams to be a great fit (not only because they have a dedicated [timeseries stack](https://tembo.io/docs/product/stacks/analytical/timeseries)